hotosm/tasking-manager/README.md

 * **TM_SMTP_USER** - The user for the SMTP server that is used to send email alerts
 * **TM_SMTP_PASSWORD** - The password for the SMTP server that is used to send email alerts

-* Linux/Mac
+* Linux/Mac:
-    * (It is strongly recommended to set these within your .bash_profile so they are available to all processes )
+    * (It is strongly recommended to set these within your .bash_profile so they are available to all processes)
     * ```export TM_DB=postgresql://USER:PASSWORD@HOST/DATABASE```
     * ```export TM_SECRET=secret-key-here```
     * ```export TM_CONSUMER_KEY=oauth-consumer-key-goes-here```